cds-snc/notification-documentation/README.md

 If you want to add pages or groups of pages, you should tweak the `sidebar` object.

 This example sidebar defines a menu for 3 pages: `callbacks.md`, `limits.md` and then `api.md` in the `en` folder.
-If you created a new Mardown file and want to see it in the menu, it should be added in this object.
+If you created a new Markdown file and want to see it in the menu, it should be added in this object.

 This example code also defines a group of pages, under the name "Clients" that is collapsable.
 The order of pages and their name works the same way.